tuhinkarmakar3882/tuhinkarmakar3882/README.md

 This is a note written on Sunday, September 6, 2020, from a young version of me to my future version to remind me, to think once more before quiting on something that you always love.

-> Also, I want to say a very warm thank you to **[Swagata Biswas](https://www.linkedin.com/in/swagata-biswas-uiux/)** for always challenging me designs and concepts that put me out of my comfort zone to always learn something new!
+> Also, I want to say a very warm thank you to everyone who have always challenged me to explore things out of my comfort zone to always learn something new!